NAVY DEPARTMENT -

 Two "substitute plugs" were supplied and must be installed in the Transmitter Control Box connector and the Extension Control Box connector (37 and 80) of the Junction Box if a "receive only" setup was intended.
 If the Extension Control Box wasn't needed such as in a single-seater airplane then only sub-plug 80 is required.
 These "substitute plugs" each had an internal jumper to route the circuitry as necessary for this type of operation.
 Sub-plug 37 grounds the 38233 tube cathode so the receiver will function without the Transmitter Control Box's "RADIO/ICS-1/ICS-2" switch and sub-plug 80 completes the circuit so the Remote Transmitter Switch will function without the Extension Control Box.

 Flex Cables, Extension Key, Microphone & ICS - Remote Loop-Antenna Switch flex cables and Remote Tuning Range Switch flex cables were included in the package but their use depended on the ultimate installation requirements.
 These flex cable connected controls were necessary in some single-seater installations where the radio gear was located behind the pilot and only the remote controls and switch boxes for the radio operation were up front.
 The flex cable was also supplied in bulk and each remote flex cable had to be custom-built for the installation requirements.
 An external telegraph key (called an "extension key") could be used, a carbon mike like the RS-38 was needed if Voice operation was desired and a set of Lo-Z 'phones (600Z ohms) was also necessary.
 The ICS (Inter-Communication System) provided a method for the radio op to talk to the pilot through the use of the Transmitter Control Box by switching to ICS-1 or ICS-2 and working into the pilot's Extension Control Box (GF-11 audio tube used for two-way mikes and RU-16 output transformer would drive the phones.)
 ICS-1 allowed intercommunication with the radio signals still audible and ICS-2 removed the radio signals and only allowed the intercommunication (this position was "spring loaded" so the receiver signals couldn't be "locked out.")
+Selecting ICS-1 or 2 also disabled the PTT at the transmitter so only the AF tube operated while using the intercommunication function.
 The ICS connection to the RU-16 audio output grid provided the sidetone through the 'phones when in "RADIO" on the Transmitter Control Box and when in the CW or MCW modes.

 The RU-16 was supplied with four "dual frequency range" coil sets and five single range coil